Jesuit Priests and Martyrs (d. 1581 and 1595)

 + Robert Southwell was born in Horsham Saint Faith, Norfolk, England.
 Also raised in a Catholic family, he was educated in France and entered the Jesuits in 1580.

 + Ordained a priest in 1584, he returned to England in 1586 in a clandestine ministry.
-He served as chaplain to Ann Howard, wife of Saint Philip Howard, and he wrote a number of pamphlets, encouraging Catholics to live their faith simply and piously.
+He served as chaplain to Ann Howard, wife of Saint Philip Howard, and he wrote several pamphlets, encouraging Catholics to live their faith simply and piously.

 + Robert Southwell is best known as a poet and hymn writer and his poetry was widely distributed during and after his life.
 Scholars acknowledge that his writing influenced later authors, including William Shakespeare, John Donne, George Herbert, Gerard Manley Hopkins.